-3.14 PLUMBING WORK CLOSEOUT
+3.12 PLUMBING WORK CLOSEOUT

 - A. General: Refer to the Division 1 sections for general closeout requirements.
 Calibrate all equipment requiring same.
 Complete each system as shown or specified herein and place in operation except where only roughing-in or partial systems are called for.
-Each system shall be tested and left in proper operation free of leaks, obstructions, or contamination. - B. Record Drawings: Submit record set of drawings required in Division 1 as previously specified in this Section.
+Each system shall be tested and left in proper operation free of leaks, obstructions, or contamination. - B. Record Drawings: Submit record set of drawings required in Section 01300, Submittals, or as previously specified in this Section.